Updated June 2, 2023

-One of the most basic things one must learn if you plan to use MS project online free on a daily and professional basis, you need to know how to create a project plan.
-Now, as is the case with a new software, you can either spend months and years navigating and investigating each nook and cranny or try to discover things for yourself, or you can be smart and do your research beforehand.
+One of the essential things one must learn if you plan to use MS Project online free daily and professionally is how to create a project plan.
+As with new software, you can spend months and years navigating and investigating each nook and cranny or trying to discover things for yourself, or you can be thoughtful and research beforehand.
 I prefer to do the latter.
-Now that you are here and reading, I assume that you want to learn the basics of the MS Project and pick up the basic skills that go into it.
-The truth is, it is somewhat like every other Microsoft program; do you need to know each and every function of MS PowerPoint to create a good presentation?
-No. Exactly the same thing!
-You can run large and successful project plans knowing basics.
+Now that you are here and reading, I assume you want to learn the basics of the MS Project and pick up the essential skills that go into it.
+It is somewhat like every other Microsoft program; do you need to know every function of MS PowerPoint to create a good presentation?
+No. The same thing!
+You can run large and successful project plans by learning the basics.

 So without further ado, let’s dive into the basics of MS project online free, and let us see how we can make a good ms project plan.

-Obviously, you will need MS Project which you can purchase from the website as a Standard or Professional edition.
-The Professional edition has a lot more complex features so if you are a beginner at MS project online free, a Standard edition should suffice.
-After installing this program, you will most probably find it on your desktop or your start menu.
+You will need MS Project, which you can purchase from the website as a Standard or Professional edition.
+The Professional edition has many more complex features, so if you are a beginner at MS Project online free, a Standard edition should suffice.
+After installing this program, you will probably find it on your desktop or in the start menu.

-Or if you have an existing project that you are working on, then use that.
-Just for the hypothesis, I am going to assume that we are developing a simple program which reads new client accounts from a CRM (Customer Relationship Management) database.
+Or, if you have an existing project that you are working on, then use that.
+For the hypothesis, I assume we are developing a simple program that reads new client accounts from a CRM (Customer Relationship Management) database.
 Easy enough?
 Right.
-It is a very simple project, and quite useful if you are working with an enterprise.
+It is a straightforward project and quite helpful in working with an enterprise.
 Let me give you a few key data points.

 - Project Name